-Refer to page 120 (Audit Committee Statement) and section 3.4: Investments in joint ventures.
-Significant accounting judgement disclosure relating to accounting for joint ventures is set out in Section 1.
+Refer to page 119 (Audit & Risk Committee Statement) and section 3.4: Investments in joint ventures.
+The critical accounting judgement disclosure relating to accounting for joint ventures is set out in Section 1.

 How the scope of our audit responded to the key audit matter